thillRobot/turtlebot3_custom/README.md

 ```
 ros2 launch turtlebot3_cartographer cartographer.launch.py use_sim_time:=True
 ```
+the location of the robot when cartographer starts will be the map origin

-drive the robot to make a map, drive slowly and in simple paths to make a clean map if the robot slips or gets stuck, the map will be messy
+drive the robot to make a map, drive slowly and in simple paths to make a clean map, if the robot slips or gets stuck, the map will be messy
 ```
 ros2 run turtlebot3_custom teleop_keyboard.py